walnuthq/madara-docs/docs/components/nodes.md

 ### Public-facing API

-Furthermore, nodes may or may not expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
+Nodes may or may not expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
 This can be utilized by users to access the Appchain - to submit transactions and to read the Appchain state.

-A non-sequencer node forwards transactions to a sequencer node but can provide direct read access to the Appchain.
+A non-sequencer node forwards transactions to a sequencer node but can still provide direct read access to the Appchain.

 ## Node clients